Services - what we do

 At Behind Closed Doors, we provide high-quality accessible services, offering understanding, thorough assessment and review processes and realistic support planning, tailored to each person’s own circumstances and needs.
 Where appropriate, we work closely with other key agencies to achieve the desired outcomes.

-We help people prevent the escalation of violence, stay safe, rebuild their self-esteem and autonomy and address the practical problems associated with domestic violence and abuse.
+We help people prevent the escalation of violence and abuse, stay safe, rebuild their self-esteem and autonomy and address the practical problems associated with domestic violence and abuse.
 Support is provided by phone and/or 1-1 in the community, meeting and working with people in their own homes, (or family or friends), workplace, children’s centres, GP surgeries; wherever they feel safe.

 Click on the links below to learn more about the different services available.

 Our Community DV Practitioner team works within the Leeds Domestic Violence Service (LDVS), in partnership with Leeds Women's Aid and Women’s Health Matters.
 (The team includes a male Community DV Practitioner to work with men if this is their preference.)

 To download our LDVS public statement, please click here

 Prevention and Recovery Service

 Our Prevention and Recovery Service works with people who are mainly seeking help to:

 The support we give may include all or any of the following: